 God’s steadfast love means that justice, mercy and kindness must come first.

 When justice, mercy and kindness override the duty to be truthful — biblical examples

-That being said, we can use spirit-led discernment to infer ethical norms and precepts from the actions of many Bible characters.
+That being said, we can use Spirit-led discernment to infer ethical norms and precepts from the actions of many Bible characters.
 This is especially so when Scripture itself seems to commend (and certainly does not criticise) the character for his or her actions.

-Legitimate reconnaisance and espionage
+Legitimate reconnaissance and espionage

 It is not wrong for a nation to have a secret intelligence service whereby it spies on its enemies in order to protect its citizens and safeguard its national integrity.
 Nor is it wrong for police services to use under-cover cops to surveil and rout out criminal gangs or networks of pedophiles.
 In fact, when trying to protect the vulnerable from evildoers, it is not only legitimate to use some of the evildoers’ covert and devious tactics, it is often the only way to gather enough information about them to stop them from further harming innocent people.2

 - God told Moses to send twelve men to spy out the land of Canaan.
 (Numbers 13:1-2)